dmackinnon1/LaTeX101/README.md

 # LaTeX101

-A digital learning resource for highschool mathematics teachers.
+A digital learning resource for high school mathematics teachers.

 There are a few ways in which this resource differes from most available treatments of LaTeX.
 1. The focus is on high school mathematics teachers, rather than researchers or grad students.